Aroma - the Chemistry behind Odour

 background on techniques and instrumentation for aroma analysis of

 Through practical projects, where the students work in groups, measurement of aroma will be carried out.
-Sensory analysis will also be carried out and the results obtained using the two types of measurements should be correlated using chemometrics.
+Sensory data will also be used and the results from the two types of measurements should be correlated.
 Based on the practical work, a written report is prepared.
-The student should also reflect on the processes in problem-oriented group research.
+The students are encouraged to make a critical use of ChatGPT or other Large Language Models in the preparation of the report.
+The students should also reflect on the processes in problem-oriented group research.

 The participants are expected to have basic skills within food